 When it comes to hiking, you can be as bold (the seven-hour Mount Rufus Walk) or as relaxed (the one-kilometre Fisherman’s Trail) as you like.
-Platypus Bay Walk skirts the area where the mercurial aquatic mammal is often seen playing (at five kilometres, only medium exertion is required).
+Platypus Bay Trail skirts the area where the mercurial aquatic mammal is often seen playing (at five kilometres, only medium exertion is required).
 Or watch the local fauna from the hotel: landlubber possums, echidnas and wallabies are regular visitors and two wombats patrol the grassy shore near the dining room.
-Totally pat-able, they’re like friendly fridges on legs.

 Trout lurk in the depths of the lake, which means you can try your luck at fly fishing.
 Or if you want to explore Lake St Clair’s further reaches, take one of the hotel’s rowboats out (the staff will prepare a picnic for you).